d-rowe/musyn/README.md

 </p>

 # Features

 #### Live View

-Always be on the same page.
-Live view shows you where other collaborators are at all times.
-It makes it easy to collaborate without stepping on anyone's toes.
+Work with your collaborators on the same composition and see their work in real-time with Live View.
+Collaborating is easy and you can edit with confidence without any interference.

 #### Smart Rests